floeva/Console-Finances/README.md

 we did this in order to practice the skills we have learnt so far with the programming languages JS and HTML.

-## Elements to be calculated and printed in console:

-number of months
-total amount of sales
-changes in profits/losses from month to month average of the monthly changes greatest increase & decrease in profits based on monthly changes The monthly sales data had been provided for this task.
-There were two data points provided: name of the month/year and month's profit/loss in $.
-The number of data rows = 86.

 ## Installation

 N/A {console}